damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Bluejeans

-Please add instructions how to set up a Bluejeans meeting, how to record it and how to add the resulting video to our Youtube channel.
+Please add instructions how to set up a Bluejeans meeting, how to record it and how to add the resulting video to our YouTube channel.

 ### Gmail